Skip to table of contents

 DISMISSAL

 Students dismissed from their program for academic or disciplinary reasons may apply for readmission to the University.
 Readmission is decided on an individual basis and is not automatic.
-If a student is readmitted to the university following dismissal, he/she must meet any specific conditions established by the dean of his/her college for retention.
+If a student is readmitted to the University following dismissal, he/she must meet any specific conditions established by the dean of his/her college for retention.
 A student who has been suspended (dismissed) twice from the University is not eligible for consideration for readmission until that student has attended another accredited college or university and raised his/her GPA to the University’s retention standards.

-An administrative withdrawal “AW” may be assigned to indicate that a student has been involuntarily withdrawn by the institution.
+An administrative withdrawal “AW” may be assigned to indicate that a student has been involuntarily withdrawn by the University.
 Students may receive an “AW” for disciplinary reasons, financial reasons, or inadequate attendance.
 Such institutional penalties must follow formal institutional procedures.
 Administrative withdrawals are GPA neutral and are approved by the Vice Provost for Academic Affairs & Faculty Development.

-3.4 - Admissions
+4.4 - Admissions Updated: 8/13/2024

-3.4.1 - Admission/Enrollment as a Special Student
+4.4.1 - Admission/Enrollment as a Special StudentUpdated: 8/13/2024

 An applicant who does not desire to pursue a degree program may seek admission as a Special Student only after advisement from the department housing the program.
 Special Student status is granted under restricted circumstances such as professional advancement or recertification.
 Special Student status is not granted to students wishing to enhance their application.